Fishmasters.com

 Do I need a fishing license in Virginia?

 Yes.
 Anyone 16 or older needs a valid Virginia fishing license to fish in public waters.
 You can get one online from the Virginia Department of Wildlife Resources or at local tackle shops and some big retail stores.
-Keep in mind that different licenses cover freshwater, saltwater, or trout fishing — so double-check you’ve got the right one.
+Different licenses cover freshwater, saltwater, or trout fishing, so double-check you’ve got the right one.
+Some lakes, including the Norfolk and Suffolk water-supply reservoirs, also require a separate boat or fishing permit.

 When’s the best time to go fishing in Virginia?